 Is There Anything I Can Do to Prevent Meconium Stains?

 If you’re worried about staining and not being able to sun your diapers (hey, I am Canadian, I totally understand; it gets dark here at 4:30 p.m. some days!) disposable liners or fleece liners may be the peace of mind you’re looking for.

 Disposable liners like these, will not completely block the meconium from seeping through onto the inside of the diaper, but they’ll let you dump the worst of it into the trash without much fuss.

 While newborn poops dissolve easily in your washing machine, they are still thick, sticky messes.
 Meconium can be a bit difficult to get off baby’s bum, especially since you won’t want to rub that cute, tiny tush too firmly.
-The common advice is to put some olive oil, coconut oil or almond oil on baby’s bottom before the first meconium poop and after each change.
-The oil keeps the next poo from sticking to the skin, making clean up much easier.
+The common advice is to put some olive oil, coconut oil or almond oil on your baby’s bottom before the first meconium poop and after each change.
+The oil keeps the next poo from sticking to the skin, making clean-up much easier.
 This is good advice, and all of these oils will not harm your cloth diapers.

-Special Note: Instead of an oil, some people recommend Vaseline to make removing meconium from baby’s bum easier.
+Special Note: Instead of oil, some people recommend Vaseline to make removing meconium from baby’s bum easier.
 While it may make meconium removal easier, it can have consequences for your cloth diapers.
 Check out the previous FAQ post Can Vaseline Ruin Cloth Diapers? for more information.